Kalkwst/Risotto/README.md

 This method has 2 overloads.

+#### Assert

+Asserts that all elements of a sequence meet a given condition otherwise throws an exception.

+This method has 2 overloads.

 #### Purge

 Completely consumes the given sequence.
 This method uses immediate execution and doesn't store any data.